Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-\textbf{Figure \ref{graph:freq_analysis}} illustrates the maximum frequency (kHz) of RISPs compared to the two baselines.
+\textbf{Figure \ref{graph:freq_analysis}} illustrates the maximum frequency (kHz) of RISSPs compared to the two baselines.
 To determine the maximum operating frequency, we vary the input clock frequency while adjusting design constraints in the EDA tools.
 Starting at 100 kHz with significant positive slack, the frequency was incremented by 25 kHz steps until reaching 3 MHz, where the design became over-constrained with negative slack.
-The highest frequency with positive slack is identified as the maximum, and its corresponding area equivalence and power consumption are recorded for analysis.
-The maximum clock frequencies of RISPs range from 1,625 to 1,925 kHz, whilst \textit{RISP-RV32E} and \textit{Serv} can achieve up to 1,800 kHz and 1,950 kHz, respectively.
+The highest frequency with positive slack is identified as the maximum.
+The maximum clock frequencies of RISSPs range from 1,500 to 1,850 kHz, whilst \textit{RISSP-RV32E} and \textit{Serv} can achieve up to 1,700 kHz and 2,050 kHz, respectively.

-\textbf{Figure \ref{graph:area_analysis}} and \textbf{Figure \ref{graph:power_analysis} }present the NAND2-equivalent gatecount and power of the RISP for each application and compare them against \textit{RISP-RV32E} and \textit{Serv}, respectively.
-Across the complete set of the target applications, the NAND2-equivalent gatecount of the RISPs are 1,865-to-3,652. \textit{RISP-RV32E} and \textit{Serv} have 3,870 and 1,896, respectively.
-The power consumption of the RISPs has a range of 0.6-to-1.2 mW while \textit{RISP-RV32E} and \textit{Serv} consume 1.3 mW.
-Although \textit{Serv} has a lower gate count compared to \textit{RISP-RV32E}, its power consumption is nearly the same.
-This is attributed to the significantly higher proportion of flip-flops in \textit{Serv}.
-In \textit{Serv}, flip-flops account for approximately 52\% of the total gates, whereas in \textit{RISP-RV32E}, they constitute only 5\% of the total area.
-The higher flip-flop density in \textit{Serv} leads to increased power consumption.